Okta Verify configurations for Windows devices

 OrgUrl

-When you configure this option, the org URL is included on the user's enrollment page and automatically deploys updates to Okta Verify when available.
+When you configure this option, the org URL is included on the user's enrollment page and automatically deploys any available Okta Verify updates.
 See Deploy Okta Verify to Windows devices.

 Copy